energy-sustainability/energy-sustainability.github.io/_pages/about.md

 ### Before starting...

 This course provides access to supercomputing clusters to perform the labs.
 Before the first guided lab session, students must have familiarized with the environment by themselves.
-See this for a first set of instructions:
+Instructions on how to do that will be provided timely.
 ALL STUDENTS must come to the first lab with a laptop able to connect to the cluster through ssh.
+Linux is highly recommended.

 <a name='structure'></a>